 Where would we be without our smartphones when travelling these days?
 From sorting out our transportation, to finding restaurants and using online maps, smartphones have changed the way we travel irreversibly.

-Here we highlight the ten best Hong Kong apps for visitors.
+Here we highlight the ten best Hong Kong apps for your Hong Kong trip.

 My Hong Kong Guide